Great Places to Eat on the Iron Range

 Local entrepreneurs have stepped up to the plate to bring the coffee shop into a more prominent place on the Iron Range.
 The result is outstanding.

-Come for live music on Thursday evenings!
+Look for live music in the Back of the Shack on certain evenings!

 Kunnari’s Kitchen & Coffee House